viet34tqc/notebook/git.md

 <https://www.freecodecamp.org/news/how-to-use-git-rebase>

 If you prefer the project's histoy as a straight line, without such automatic merge commit, you can think of using rebase.
+The commits of current branch will be moved on top of the commits from the branch you want to integrate into.

 Let's say, you want to integrate the changes from `branch B` into `branch A`.

 - First, `branch A` will temporarily save all the latest commit on `branch A` that happened after the branching out point.
 It's like git stash